 Just a little tip on busy days.
 If you can Uber or get dropped off on the Harbor Blvd side that’s the fastest.
 The security lines and whole process goes much faster with little to no wait times.
-There is also the option to park at the Anaheim hotel for a fee.
+Above I mentioned several places to park on the Harbor side.

 Hours of Operation

 Operating hours are normally 10 am to 8, 9 or 10 pm.
 You can check the Disneyland app for sure on the day you plan to visit.
 Scroll all the way down on the home page and click on All Hours.
 Then click the date you plan to go and it will tell you the hours for Downtown Disney.